Happy 20th, Rise of the Triad!

 ROTT was my first and only professional game as a developer, and it was working with a guy who was one of my heroes before I got into the industry – that was way cool.
-It was fun coming up with things and tech in the game, and one of the things that was an on the fly thing that I recall were “gads”.
-They’re the little silver discs which could be suspended in air..
+It was fun coming up with things and tech in the game, and one of the things that was an on the fly thing that I recall were “gads” (Gravitational Anomaly Discs).
+They’re the little silver discs which could be suspended in air.
 Anyway, Rise of the Triad was done with the same editor that Wolfenstein 3D & Commander Keen (and a host of others like Bio Menace) were done with.
 Its name was “Ted”.

 With gads, however, you had to figure out the proper hex values for each gad so if you wanted to make a stairwell of gads, you had to place them at the right spot.
 Each Gad item placement had to have it’s height set via secondary (or tertiary, I don’t recall right now) values.
 If you put them too close it looked really stupid, and if you placed them too far apart, your character would get stuck on them.
 Tom Hall eventually figured out a sequence of hex codes that would make a proper stairwell of Gads in ROTT.
-He printed it out on a piece of paper, and stuck it to his monitor.
+He printed it out on a piece of paper, and stuck it to his monitor (as he did the bulk of the ROTT levels and needed this info a lot).
 This was the general guideline for gad stairs in ROTT.
 It was tweaked sometimes, if you wanted a different visual look to your stairwell for some aesthetic reason, but this little piece of paper of Tom’s was the defacto guideline for ROTT stair/gad building.

 So it was a surprise to me that when Tom left Apogee to go do Ion Storm in August of 1996, on his last day, he handed me the little Gad paper with his hex chart.
 I don’t remember exactly what he said, but it was something along the lines of “You’re now the official keeper of the GAD chart”.
 I even asked Tom today if he remembered what he said, and he doesn’t, but did recall the exchange.
 (We’re fairly sure it wasn’t something involving a scroll, robes, and pinpricks of blood, however.)
 So from that day on until right now, I’ve had that piece of paper on my monitor.
 This included the changes in 3DR offices, as well as my departure from 3DR in May of 2009.
 As I write this text on Dec 19, 2014, that small piece of paper is STILL on my monitor at home, and has been on every monitor I’ve ever had since 1996.
 It is looking a bit worse for the wear over time, but I still have it!